Can you use XLR connectors for stereo signals?

 - Right channel cold

-Of course you will also need a cable with five conductors and a screen.
+Of course you will also need a cable with four conductors and a screen.
+This being provided, a 5-pin XLR cable is perfect for stereo signals.